Oakwood, Missouri

 Oakwood is a village in Clay County, Missouri, United States.
 The population was 198 at the 2020 census.
 It is part of the Kansas City metropolitan area.

 Oakwood was laid out in the early 1920s, and named for a grove of oak trees near the original town site.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.20 sqmi, all land.

 Oakwood is bordered by Gladstone on its west, east, and the east part of its north side, while west part of the north side is bounded by the neighboring village of Oakwood Park.
 The southern boundary meets that of Oaks, with the exception of a small portion of Oakwood that borders the Davidson neighborhood of Kansas City on its easternmost point.

+Government

+The village board of trustees meets in the Antioch Branch of the Mid-Continent Public Library in Gladstone.